Holo-Light-GmbH/Hololight-Stream-SDK-Trial/README.md

 - Install the ISAR_Client app package on a HoloLens 2 (e.g. via Device Portal) and start the application
 - Insert the servers IP address in the client application and press "Connect".
 - Once the client connected successfully, you should see the scene on the HoloLens.

-## Install and run the Oculus Quest application

-- Import com.hololight.isar.oculus in your unity project
-- Set the MRTK profile to the oculus version of ISAR
-- Install the ISAR_Client app packages on a OculusQuest (e.g. via sideloading or from the LAB) and start the config application
-- Insert the servers IP address in the client application and press "Connect".
-- Once the client connected successfully, you should see the scene on the Oculus.

 ## Install and run the Android client